niacobel/CHAINS/docs/source/abin_launcher.overview.rst

 - ``scaling_fcts.py`` is the library of functions that define how to determine the job size, by calculating what we defined as the "scale index".
 - ``renderer.py`` is the library of functions that define how to render the Jinja templates, i.e. how to create the input files and the job script.
 - ``abin_errors.py`` contains all the classes and functions defining :ref:`how to handle errors <abin_errors>`.
-- ``clusters.yml`` is the YAML file containing all the information specific to the different clusters, called the :ref:`clusters configuration file <clusters_file>`.
+- ``clusters.yml`` is the YAML file containing all the information specific to the different clusters, called the :ref:`clusters configuration file <abin_clusters_file>`.
 - ``mendeleev.yml`` is a YAML version of Mendeleev's periodic table procured by `AlexGustafsson's molecular-data Github repository`_.
 - ``templates`` is the directory containing all the Jinja templates that will be used by ``ABIN LAUNCHER``.